Secondary Education Licensure Program

 Secondary licensure candidates already holding a baccalaureate degree may choose to complete the Master of Education (M.Ed.) with initial teacher licensure.
 M.Ed. program requirements include a minimum of 37 graduate credits in addition to any undergraduate course work necessary to complete content area requirements and licensure requirements.

 Students who choose this option apply to the Graduate School and Department of Curriculum & Instruction’s Graduate Committee.
-Program requirements and admission procedures are explained on the Master of Education webpages and in the department's Graduate Handbook.
+Program requirements and admission procedures are explained on the Master of Education webpages.

 Licensure and Testing Requirements